 - has to be administered by a management company;

-When assessing the core income-generating activities of its licensees, per type of license, the Commission will rely on indicative definitions2 some of which are listed below:
+When assessing the core income-generating activities of its licensees, per type of licence, the Commission will rely on indicative definitions, some of which are listed below:

 Collective investment scheme: Investment of funds in portfolios of securities, or other financial assets, real property or non-financial assets; diversification of risks; and/or redemption on the request of the holder.